 An ectopic pregnancy occurs when a fertilized egg grows outside of the uterus.
-Almost all ectopic pregnancies occur in a fallopian tube.
-Rarely, it will attach to an ovary or another organ in the abdomen.
-As the pregnancy grows, it can cause the tube to rupture (burst).
-If this occurs, it can cause major internal bleeding.
-This can be life threatening and needs to be treated with surgery.
+Almost all ectopic pregnancies—more than 90%—occur in a fallopian tube.
+As the pregnancy grows, it can cause the tube to burst (rupture).
+A rupture can cause major internal bleeding.
+This can be a life-threatening emergency that needs immediate surgery.

 - Previous ectopic pregnancy

 Other factors that may increase a woman’s risk of ectopic pregnancy include

 - age older than 35 years

 - history of infertility